← all projects

 plugin.1m.sh.vars.json

 That JSON file stores the current values and Sidewing exports them as environment variables before each plugin run.
-Variable values are user-configurable by editing the sidecar JSON file and refreshing the plugin.

 Examples